 - I joined the staff at TechTarget in 2022 as an Associate Site Editor.

 - I joined the staff at Epifania Magazine in 2021 as a copy editor.

 - I completed Turner Classic Movies and Ball State University’s online multimedia course, The Master of Suspense: 50 Years of Hitchcock, in 2017.

 - I earned my MFA in Creative Writing from the University of San Francisco, focusing on short fiction, in 2016.

 For me, writing is about seeing the extraordinary in the mundane.
 Jack Kerouac, James Baldwin, Emily Dickinson, Walt Disney, Ray Bradbury, Sandra Cisneros, Billy Wilder, Angela Carter, William Shakespeare, Joan Didion, Alfred Hitchcock, Shirley Jackson, and Rod Serling influence my short fiction, poetry, and creative non-fiction.
 And not in that order!

-I randomly quote Futurama, and possess a sonic screwdriver for those timey-wimey emergencies.
+I randomly quote Futurama, train mixed-type Pokémon teams, and keep the Tenth Doctor’s sonic screwdriver on my person for those timey-wimey emergencies.